ADVRHumanoids/ROSEndEffectorDocs/README.md

 # ROSEndEffectorDocs
-Sphinx (with readthedocs theme) documentation for [ROSEndEffector package](https://github.com/ADVRHumanoids/ROSEndEffector)

-This documentation is visible at https://advrhumanoids.github.io/ROSEndEffectorDocs/
+The rendered documentation is visible at https://advrhumanoids.github.io/ROSEndEffectorDocs/

+This package contains the source of the whole [ROSEndEffector package](https://github.com/ADVRHumanoids/ROSEndEffector) documentation.

+Built with Sphix and readthedocs theme

-#### To compile locally
+### To compile locally
 - Prerequisite
   ~~~bash
   sudo apt-get install python3-sphinx